marcanpilami/MAGE/doc/install.rst

 Prerequisites
 ********************

 * OS: every OS with a supported Python 2.7 distribution.
 (Windows, most Linux distributions, Solaris, ...)
 * Python 2.7.x (not Python 3.x)
-* Python easy install (may be included in your Python distribution, otherwise download http://peak.telecommunity.com/dist/ez_setup.py and run python ez_setup.py)
+* Python easy install (may be included in your Python distribution, otherwise download https://bootstrap.pypa.io/get-pip.py and run python get-pip.py)
-* Graphviz (latest available version on your platform,.
-The 'dot' executable must be in the PATH)
-* A git client (on Windows, the recommended distribution is github's http://msysgit.github.io/)
+* A git client (on Windows, the recommended distribution is GitHub's http://msysgit.github.io/)
-* Optionaly, a database (Oracle >= 10g, PostgresQL, mysql).
+* Optionally, a database (Oracle >= 10g, PostgresQL, mysql).
 Default is sqlite 3 - it is bundled with Python, so nothing special is required.
 In other databases, you will need an account with the permission to create tables, sequences and indexes (or their equivalent in your database).

-Django: install these through easy_install :

-* django==1.5.1
-* pyparsing==1.5.7
-* pydot
-* ipython
-* Sphinx

 MAGE itself